-Kothari (2019) defines reliability as the ability of an instrument to measure something it intend to measure and produce consistent results.
-For the purpose of consistency of response with the questions that were posed to the respondents in a particular field of study, the reliability of data goes with measuring instruments.
-Reliability of questionnaire was established by using Cronbach's Alpha coefficient with the aid of Statistical Package for Social Science (SPSS) version 25.
-When the coefficient is between 0.7 and 0.8 it is acceptable (Creswell, 2014).
-The calculated reliability coefficients found in questionnaire was 0.
+Kothari (2019) defines reliability as the ability of an instrument to measure something it intends to measure and produce consistent results.
+For consistency of response with the questions posed to the respondents in a particular field of study, the reliability of data goes with measuring instruments.
+The reliability of the questionnaire was established by using Cronbach's Alpha coefficient with the aid of Statistical Package for Social Science (SPSS) version 25.
+The coefficient between 0.7 and 0.8 is acceptable (Creswell, 2014).
+The calculated reliability coefficient found in the questionnaire was 0.
 745. Therefore, there is internal consistency of data.
-It was ensured that the data obtained were important and reliable for achieving the research objectives.
-Hence, the questionnaire was reliable and acceptable to use in collecting data on the influence of relationship lending on credit access by small enterprises in Moshi Municipality.
+It was ensured that the data obtained were essential and reliable for achieving the research objectives.
+Hence, the questionnaire was reliable and acceptable for collecting data on the influence of relationship lending on credit access by small enterprises in Moshi Municipality.

-Variable Cronbach's Alpha N of Items
+Variable Cronbach's Alpha No of Items

 Length of relationship 0.648 7

 Collateral 0.820 7

 Services 0.766 12

 Average 0.745